 You can generate more prompts along the same lines, or leave the details up to your staff.
 Once you collect all submissions, you can display results as bullet points or highlights, graphs or pie charts.
 Laying out the common ground within the answers allows your team to more clearly visualize the group identity.

-This activity can also serve as a time capsule to chronicle your team’s progress and special occasions.
+This activity can also serve as a time capsule to chronicle your team’s progress and special occasions, even beyond the holidays.

-Party games can elevate any affair, virtual soirees included.
+Party games can make any event more fun, virtual events included.
 You and your Christmas crew can play a variety of virtual Christmas games over video call, including:

 - Holiday-themed trivia: Break into teams, separate into breakout rooms, and complete timed trivia questions centered around the holiday in categories like Christmas around the world, Yuletide traditions, and holiday songs.